HelloJocelynLu/EFGs/README.rst

 2. mol2frag, modified the code (remove the calling of GetSubstructMatches)
 3. mol2frag, fix some substructure decomposition with 'white list'

+Version 0.3.0
+1. mol2frag: And new argument: isomericSmiles=True
+2. mol2frag: Fix the bug that got wrong index (indexes changed even if canonical is set to False) when deal with aromatic complex molecules
+3. cleavage, fix the iterative algorithm

 Usage
 -----